ethereum/web3.py/docs/v7_migration.rst

   without checking if the ``geth.ipc`` file exists.
 - ``Web3.is_address()`` returns ``True`` for non-checksummed addresses.
 - ``Contract.encodeABI()`` has been renamed to ``Contract.encode_abi()``.
+- JSON-RPC responses are now more strictly validated against the JSON-RPC 2.0 specification while providing more informative error messages for invalid responses.